 But, with smaller or establishing companies, developers are the ones who handle more than 70% of the project making it very easy for them to associate with the project.
-Execution becomes subtle.

 Problem 4.
 Because Alfredo and Potato are not the same:

 How far would they go in terms of developing the app successfully?
 Yes exactly, they won’t be able to do justice.
 Domains matter a lot when it comes to app development.

 So far it has been a spellbound journey of ups and downs.
-Recently, at an award function, EngineerBabu was honoured with a 100 Emerging StartUp award.
+Recently, at an award function, EngineerBabu was honored with a 100 Emerging StartUp award.
 Trust me, it is a journey worth every effort.

 Moral of the story is the way you nurture your development team.
 If you’ll not let them explore the opportunities and problems, they’d never learn anything and never be able to contribute to your company’s growth and development.

 If you faced these problems to hire developers.
 EngineerBabu is easier, faster, smarter way of hire freelancers.
 Post your project.